Nictordan/Full-App-Documentation/README.md

 - Users can register a new paranormal event by filling a form.
 The form requires a title, description, and the address where the event happened (i.e. street, suburb, state, and country).
 - **Important:** The added pin shows up on the map after a page refresh.
 - When a given pin is clicked, a pop-up display appears on top of the pin, which shows both the title and description of the event, as well as a button that redirects to a page containing notes about the event at hand.
 If a pin doesn't have any notes attached to it, users can create one.
-- Users can leave comments about the notes related to a given pin.
+- Users can add notes and, once added, they can click on them to view comments from other users related to the pin.

 ## Target Audience